mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 During its long career many variants of the Type R have appeared.
-Most are minor conversions, retaining the standard jump-1 and 1G acceleration performance of the original and therefore both its limitations and cost- effectiveness.
+Most are minor conversions, retaining the standard jump-1 and 1G acceleration performance of the original and therefore both its limitations and cost-effectiveness.
 RVSC has long been a source of these minor conversions but has also created significant variants with improved performance.
 The latest of these is the R2A4, which features jump-2 and 4G capability, along with internal modifications and enhanced armament.

-The R2A4 is primarily intended to serve as a high- capacity secure trader capable of crossing between mains and clusters but has potential in other roles.
+The R2A4 is primarily intended to serve as a high-capacity secure trader capable of crossing between mains and clusters but has potential in other roles.
 These range from political and diplomatic duties as a low-cost yacht substitute, to patrol and escort work.
 A